ashishfargade/growmeorganic-project/README.md

 ## Vite-MUI Form and Data Table
 #### A project for GrowMeOrganic Pvt.
-Ltd. that uses no externa library except for MUI
+Ltd. that uses no external library except for MUI

 ### Technologies Used:
 - Vite.js